 See our Coopworth History and Breed Information Page for more information on the breed, and an article on Coopworth Color Genetics by Dr. D. P. Sponenberg.

-This is a photo of a "blue" Coopworth ewe.
-Read more about color genetics in sheep on our Coopworth History and Breed Information page, navigation bar on left.
+At right is a photo of a "blue" Coopworth ewe.
+Read more about color genetics in sheep on our Coopworth History and Breed Information page.

 Fiber Arts Information

 Our love of the Fiberarts was one of the reasons we selected the Coopworth Breed.
 Our Fiberarts Articles and Fiber Links Pages contain information on Spinning, Dyeing, Felting, Knitting, and Locker Hooking.
-We are active in our local guild- The Fiber Guild of the Allegheny Highlands and invite you to contact us for more info.
 We also sell supplies for Locker Hooking.